AtikoSpeed/atakan-software-website/README.md

 # Atakan's Personal Website

-This is the source code for my personal website and portfolio, which is planned to be live at [atakan.software](https://atakan.software).
+This is the source code for my personal website and portfolio, a demo of which is live at [atakan.software](https://atakan.software).

 ## Overview